The Perfect Holiday Gifting Solution for Raising Grateful Kids

 My mom started doing this for my siblings and I a few years ago when really didn’t have a need for things like Cabbage Patch Kids anymore.
 We loved the idea and have continued it ever since.
 She asks us which organization we’d like to support, so each year we get to spread the goodness around to different causes.

 Now is a great time to start this tradition in your family and carry it on for years to come.
-If you need help finding a cause to support, Charity Navigator is a great resource, or you can send us an email and we’d be glad to help.
+If you need help finding a cause to support, check out the organizations we support through For Purpose Kids here, or you can send us an email and we’d be glad to help.
 Whether you’d like to support with a donation, by volunteering your time, or both, this is a great opportunity to share with your kids the joys of giving.

 If you’d like to join us with our new approach to gift giving, let us know how it goes on social media using #globalkidizens.
 We’ll keep you posted on how we do as well…even if we go a bit “outside” of the lines.

-We’d also like to offer you, our For Purpose Fans, 20% OFF ALL things For Purpose Kids.
-Use code GIVEKIND20 at checkout and give gifts this year that will inspire the next generation of global citizens!
+We’d also like to offer you, our For Purpose Community, 15% OFF ALL things For Purpose Kids.
+Use code TOPTOY at checkout and give gifts this year that will inspire the next generation of global citizens!

 For Purpose Kids